chrisliuqq/mac-custom-url-scheme-to-script/README.md

 * copy and paste the following code to it.

 ```
-on open location schemeUrl		set oldDelims to AppleScript's text item delimiters	--This saves Applescript's old text item delimiters to the variable oldDelims.	set newDelims to {"custom://", "?param="}	--This sets the variable newDelims to our new custom url handler prefix and the prefix for the page number argument.	set AppleScript's text item delimiters to newDelims	--This sets Applescript's text item delimiters to the newDelims.	set param to item 3 of the text items of schemeUrl	--This extracts the file name from the passed url using the new text item delimiters.
+on open location schemeUrl		set oldDelims to AppleScript's text item delimiters	-- This saves Applescript's old text item delimiters to the variable oldDelims.	set newDelims to {"custom://", "?param="}	-- This sets the variable newDelims to our new custom url handler prefix and the prefix for the page number argument.	set AppleScript's text item delimiters to newDelims	-- This sets Applescript's text item delimiters to the newDelims.	set param to item 3 of the text items of schemeUrl	-- This extracts the file name from the passed url using the new text item delimiters.
 The param is the third text item.	set param to do shell script "/bin/bash " & "/path/to/your/script.sh " & param	-- set param to do shell script "python " & "/path/to/your/python/script.py " & param
 	-- This sets the variable param to your script execute result		display alert "done" & param
 	-- This display the result	end open location
 ```